jsgroth/jgenesis/README.md

 * Support player 2 inputs
 * Support the SMS reset button
 * Support persistent save files for Genesis games with persistent cartridge RAM
+* Improve Genesis performance (there are some low-hanging fruit in the VDP and YM2612 implementations)

 ## Dependencies